mohit-marathe/zetajs/examples/standalone/README.md

 npm start
 ```

-To use with local ZetaOffice build, do:
+To use with local ZetaOffice build, place your soffice.* files in the public/ subfolder and do:

 ```
 npm install